 Once the WGU Field Placement office approves your practicum, they enter the start and end date of the practicum to align with your field approval and the last day of your practicum term.
 Dates outside the approval and term will not be considered as approved hours.

-Your placement must be at the appropriate level in an accredited U.S. school that meets WGU and state licensure requirements.
+Your placement must be at the appropriate level in an accredited U.S. school which meets WGU and state licensure requirements.
 Different states and different WGU programs have specific placement requirements.
-Placements must be in a traditional, on ground setting (residential treatment facilities, prisons, home schools or virtual placements do not meet this requirement).
+Placements must be in a traditional, on the ground setting (residential treatment facilities, prisons, home schools or virtual placements do not meet this requirement).
 WGU does not allow field placements to be waived or shortened regardless of an advanced program candidate’s previous experience.

 Note: The number of hours required for your program varies by state and WGU program requirements.
 Refer to the Teacher Licensure Home Page in the Student Handbook, which contains detailed information about the licenses your state offers that align with WGU programs and how to apply.
 You will work with the WGU Licensure office at firstname.lastname@example.org or call 866-889-0132, option 3, regarding all certification and endorsement questions.

 WGU requires Educational Leadership candidates to complete a ground-based field practicum experience at two K-12 building sites in accordance with the minimum hour requirements listed here over the entire practicum term(s).
 In accordance with ELCC Standard 7.2, practicum activities, coursework, and hours must occur every week and be evenly distributed over a minimum of six consecutive months or 12-months (see state information below).
 Those term minimums are listed again below for your convenience.
 All practicum hours must be conducted at the assigned school(s) or during school-related activities in the community.